-The Meze Rai Solo is a single 9.9mm UPM dynamic driver universal monitor finished in an MMCX-terminated sintered steel shell.
+Today’s review is about the Meze Rai Solo which is a single 9.9mm UPM dynamic driver universal monitor finished in an MMCX-terminated sintered steel shell.
 It is priced at $249.

-Disclaimer: The Meze Rai Solo sent to us for this review is a sample in exchange for our honest opinion.
+Disclaimer: This is a sample sent to us in exchange for our honest opinion.
+Headfonics is an independent website that does not have any affiliate links.
 We thank Meze for this opportunity.

 Meze Audio is a company that likes to innovate and bring us tech designs unseen anywhere else when it comes to headphones.